Founded: June 24, 1797

 The expansion reduced the distance between missions, and the need for military escorts when travelling between them.

-In 1812 the current church was completed and dedicated, replacing an earlier adobe chapel.
+In 1812 the current church was completed and dedicated, replacing an earlier adobe chapel built in 1797.
 The church is the largest in the mission chain; the two side naves are unique.

 The mission quickly grew and became the core of a prosperous town.
 It was widely known for its exceptional choir, and was called the Mission of Music.
 The mission used a musical notation system developed in Spain where varied colors are used to represent notes; two of the handwritten choir books can be seen in the mission’s museum.